TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/Index.rst

 (`http://typo3.org/extensions/repository/view/sjr_offers/current/ <http://typo3.org/extensions/repository/view/sjr_offers/current/>`_).

-The example is also being used to demonstrate the approach of Test-Driven Development close to reality.
+The example is also being used to demonstrate the approach of Test-driven development close to reality.
 We manage those Unit-Tests with extension *phpunit*, which is also available for download at the TER.